Sweden Southern Sweden

 5. Fredriksdal Museum & Gardens – Sweden’s largest open-air museum

-When we visited in the winter it was free to visit and we enjoyed strolling between the 50 historical buildings; including an old mill, a manor house and several small craft shops.
+When we visited during winter, the entrance was free, and we really enjoyed wandering between the 50 historic buildings, including an old mill, a manor house and several small craft workshops.

-Read more about Fredriksdal’s events and prices on their website here (in Swedish but you can translate the page).
+Read more about Fredriksdal’s events and prices on their website here (it’s in Swedish, but you can translate the page at the top right).

 Fredriksdal Museum & Gardens